mxstbr/mxstbr.com/pages/thoughts/gatsby.md

 This has wide reaching implications for the design and development process.
 Rather than drawing a bunch of rectangles, designers can visually edit code to design new pages.
 Instead of handing off static images, they can submit pull requests with their new designs.

 A couple of years from now, visual editors will be standard in web development.
 Everybody will be using them.
 However, there is a lot of work left to make them great and I cannot wait to be a part of that!
-I also love that I get to work on open source and JavaScript tooling full-time.
+I also love that I get to work on open source and JavaScript tooling full-time again.